Evolution and dimensional crossover from the bulk subbands in ABC-stacked graphene to a three-dimensional Dirac cone structure in rhombohedral graphite: MODEL

-The effective Hamiltonians shown in Eq.s (5) and (6) depend on the energy $\varepsilon$ due to the coupling between the surface and the bulk subbands.
-This might be deemed the price for the reduction in dimension.
-An effective Hamiltonian can even be non-Hermitian in general, but this is not the case here.
-At first sight, a perturbation calculation is expected as usual.
-Unfortunately, divergence of the perturbation series would be encountered if the coupling is strong compared with a diminishing bulk energy gap as envisaged here for infinitely large $N$.
-We shall take a non-perturbative approach below, which is accessible owing to the specific form of Eq.s (5) and (6).
-It is noted that the similarity transformation for the block diagonalization is not unique in general, while different effective Hamiltonians obtained through different transformations yield the same eigenvalues.
+where the coupling effect is clearly expressed by both the second terms.
+Equivalently, Eq.s (10) and (11) can be derived using the Green's function $\mathcal{G}^{(N)}(\varepsilon)=\bm{(}\mathcal{H}^{(N)}-\varepsilon\bm{)}^{-1}$ such that one has $G^{(N)}_{11/22}(\varepsilon)=\bm{(}H^{(N)}_{\mathrm{surf/bulk}}-\varepsilon\bm{)}^{-1}$, where $G^{(N)}_{11}$ and $G^{(N)}_{22}$ are the partitioned blocks of the Green's function $\mathcal{G}^{(N)}$ can be obtained.\cite{allen86} An effective Hamiltonian can even be non-Hermitian in general, but this is not the case here.
+Moreover, it depend on energy $\varepsilon$.
+This can be deemed the price for the reduction in matrix dimension.
+The resulting eigenenergies and eigenmodes might also depend on energy $\varepsilon$.\cite{allen86} They ought to be in agreement with those of the true Hamiltonian at any level of energy $\varepsilon$ if the effective Hamiltonian is well constructed.
+Indeed, Eq.s (10) and (11) lead to the effective Hamiltonians for ABCNG, with energy dependences arising from the coupling between the surface and the bulk subbands.

-The surface subbands have been well realized by the chiral effective Hamiltonian $H^{(3)}_{\mathrm{chiral}}$ for ABC-stacked trilayer graphene.\cite{koshino09,zhangf10} This can be obtained in the present framework by removing the $\varepsilon$-dependence due to the powers of $\varepsilon/|H^{(N)}_{22}|$ in the coupling term of $H^{(N)}_{\mathrm{surf}}$ in Eq.
-(5).
-The chiral effective Hamiltonian for arbitrary $N$ can be deduced to be\cite{min08}
+The surface subbands have been well understood by the chiral effective Hamiltonian $H^{(3)}_{\mathrm{chiral}}$,\cite{koshino09,zhangf10} which was obtained in the framwork of Eq.
+(10) by retaining only the first order of the power series expansion in $\varepsilon/|H^{(N)}_{22}|$ for the coupling term before a renormalization.
+For arbitrary $N$, the chiral effective Hamiltonian was deduced to be\cite{min08}

-It should be noted that the use of $H^{(N)}_{\mathrm{chiral}}$ fails outside the interval between the $K$ point and the projection of the DP spiral, $0<p<p_{D}=\beta_{1}/v$, because it is derived by the power expansion of $\varepsilon/|H^{(N)}_{22}|(\ll 1)$.
-Inside the interval, the surface subbands are more and more flat and approach the zero energy.\cite{heikkila10}
+It should be noted that Eq.
+(12) diverges outside the projection of the DP spiral with respect to $\bar{K}^{(+)}$, viz., $p>p_{D}=\beta_{1}/v_{0}$, referring to Eq.
+(2).
+The surface subbands inside are more and more flat and approach the zero energy with increasing $N$, as a consequence of bulk-surface correspondence.\cite{heikkila10}